 Most of the cloud-based file storage systems provide a similar approach, allowing users to store their files and then invite others to view or download them using a link.

 There are critical differences, though, between a secure mail system and the cloud-based apps.
-Most importantly, secure mail gives control back to an organization's IT administrators so they can track file transfers and maintain audit logs, both of which are required by most compliance regulations such as HIPAA, PCI DSS, SOX and GLBA.
+Most importantly, secure mail gives control back to an organization's IT administrators so they can track file transfers and maintain audit logs, both of which are required by most compliance requirements such as HIPAA, PCI DSS, SOX and GLBA.
 A secure mail system that is controlled by the IT staff can ensure that file transfer policies are followed, and can include additional security features such as requiring additional password protection, applying link expiration dates, and other features.

 Most organizations want efficient workflows, employees who feel empowered to do what it takes to meet expectations, and assurances that the data they store and transfer is insulated from external threats.
 A secure mail ad-hoc file transfer solution seems like a smart way to accomplish all of those goals.

 GoAnywhere MFT just released a new Secure Mail module, so check it out.